tomy0000000/tubee/README.md

 The core functions is completly working, yet development stage is still beta right now, please pm if you're facing any issues😘

+# Installation

+*Full guide will be released when stable version published, only important notice provided at the moment*

+* Database
+  * `MySQL 5.x`
+    * The only fully-compatible-well-tested option
+    * Please set encoding to `utf8mb4_unicode_ci` as video description can really be anything you couldn't expected.
+  * `SQLite`
+    * Might worked initially
+    * Even though `render_as_batch=True` is set on Flask-Migrate, but upgrade scripts won't always be compatible
+  * `PostgreSQL`
+    * Doesn't compatible with hashed `user.password` field, might be available in future patched

 # Features

 * Channel Subscribing